ThePepeYT/databasehelper/README.md

 # 🚀 Others
 <h3>
-If you have any problems join this discord[Support](https://discord.gg/A4XZFze8WU) or you can contact me on Discord: ThePepeYT#1139.
+If you have any problems join this discord [Support](https://discord.gg/A4XZFze8WU) or you can contact me on Discord: ThePepeYT#1139.
 <br>
 </h3>